 It is common to have a bent wrist while typing or using a mouse.
 Bending your wrist causes increased tendon friction and irritation.
 It also requires more muscle force to accomplish a task.
 Lastly, bending your wrists to type increases pressure in your carpal tunnel area, which is a common site of nerve entrapment at the base of your wrist, where it meets the palm of your hand.
 Keeping your wrists straight while you type and use a mouse decreases pressure in your wrist and lowers the risk of injury.

-Reducing window glare will help your eyes from being strained and tired.
-Place your monitor perpendicular (at a 90 degree angle) to the closest window.
+Reducing window glare will help prevent your eyes from being strained and tired.
+Place your monitor perpendicular (at a 90-degree angle) to the closest window.
 If necessary, use window blinds to further reduce glare.

 Light sources should be on either side of your monitor, not in front of or behind you.
 Ensure that you have access to operate window blinds, and that the blinds can be lowered or raised as needed.

-A good way to reduce eye strain is to adjust monitor brightness and contrast settings on your computer screen.
-Make sure that the size of the text of your screen is at least 3.5 mm high.
+A good way to reduce eye strain is to adjust the monitor brightness and contrast settings on your computer screen.
+Make sure that the size of the text on your screen is at least 3.5 mm high.
 This will ensure that you are not straining your eyes to see the text when the screen is a comfortable arm’s length away from you.
-A good font size for most people without vision problems is around 12 point.
+A good font size for most people without vision problems is around 12 points.

 Make sure that the refresh rate on your computer is set to as infrequent a rate as possible to avoid constant flickering of your screen, which can strain your eyes over time.

 About every 30 minutes, look at a distant view for 30 seconds to 1 minute (at the other side of the room, down the hallway, or out the window) to rest your eyes.
 Your eyes use different muscles when looking at something close up and something far away, so this break for your eyes is an important way to decrease discomfort from looking at your screen.